open/close all folders

 - Tender Tears: Cries a lot.
 Considering her really shitty situation, we can't blame her.

-- Tomboy and Girly Girl: Sweeter, gentler counterpart to the also girly but more straightforward Kaguya.
+- Tomboy and Girly Girl: Sweeter, gentler counterpart to the also girly but more straightforward Kaguya, who becomes a regular companion after her rescue.